Pam Bjork-Billings has worked in all areas of education from teaching to consultancy since completing her studies at Deakin.

 Can you tell us about your time at Deakin?
 Is there anything you especially remember?

 In the early years there was a great sense of community and integration with the Geelong community.
 When I came back to study for my doctorate there was a very warm welcome and accommodation for my work even though it was outside the streams of work that were happening.

 What has been your journey since finishing your course?
 Briefly outline your career path prior to your current role.

 I taught in primary schools for 10 years.
 Then moved into a consultancy role in the Department of Education.
-When on Family leave I studied a graduate diploma at Swinburne University.
-This led to a role working at Deakin in Human Resources Management, as manager of the Equity and Equal Opportunity Unit for 10 years.
+I then began working at Deakin in Human Resources Management, as manager of the Equity and Equal Opportunity Unit for 10 years.